Warszawa1/10-crypto-real-time-rates/README.md

 # 10-crypto-real-time-rates

-Simple data source to use with small projects
+Data source to use with small projects

 Implementing what I have learn about Beautiful Soup so far, to get some crypto data.